rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 <a href="https://play.google.com/store/apps/details?id=de.blinkt.openvpn" target="_blank">
 <img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" alt="Get it on Google Play" height="80"/></a>

-## Client Configuration for Split Tunnel VPN
+## Client Configuration for Split Tunnel VPN over UDP on Port 1194

 When the app opens you are in the **Profiles** Tab.
 - Import your Profile, click the `+` at the top right.